oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 D-Bus is a message bus system, a simple way for applications to talk to one another.
 In addition to interprocess communication, D-Bus helps coordinate process lifecycle; it makes it simple and reliable to code a "single instance" application or daemon, and to launch applications and daemons on demand when their services are needed.

-**URL**
+**More Information**

 https://dbus.freedesktop.org/

 **Available Versions**::

     1.13.18-GCCcore-10.2.0
-    1.13.12-GCCcore-9.3.0
+    1.13.12-GCCcore-8.3.0
+    1.13.6-GCCcore-7.3.0
     1.13.18-GCCcore-10.3.0
     1.13.8-GCCcore-8.2.0
-    1.13.12-GCCcore-8.3.0
-    1.13.6-GCCcore-7.3.0
+    1.13.12-GCCcore-9.3.0

 DFT-D3